 Bibliography and further reading about the history of pottery:

 The Kids 'N' Clay Ceramics Book, by Kevin Nierman (2000).
-For kids who want to throw their own pots.
+For people who want to throw their own pots.
 Pretty ambitious.

 Fired Up!: Making Pottery in Ancient Times, by Rivka Gonen (1993).
-For kids.
+Easy reading.
 Watch out - there are some inaccuracies.
-Still, it's the best available history of pottery I can find for kids.
+Still, it's the best available history of pottery that's easy reading.

 Ten Thousand Years of Pottery, by Emmanuel Cooper (2000).
-Not for kids, but a better account.
+Not so easy, but a better account.
 Continues up to modern times.